lordtao/android-tao-rest-data-processor/README.md

                   .
 Build ();
 ```

-The obtained data request can be processed any of your favorite parser.
+The obtained data request can be processed by any of your favorite parser.
 The processed data is stored in the objects implementing interfaces InputStreamDataInterface, JsonDataInterface, StringDataInterface.

 ```java
 public class LoginResult extends BaseResult implements JsonDataInterface {